English collocations

-Some collocations are fixed, or very strong.
-Many collocations are more open, where several different words might be used to give the same meaning, as an example keep to or stick to the rules.
+Some collocations are fixed.
+Others are more open, where different words might be used to give the same meaning, as an example keep to or stick to the rules.

 Compounds and idioms

 Compounds are units of meaning formed with two or more words.
-The words are usually written separately, but some may have a hyphen or be written as one word.
+The words are usually written separately, but some may be hyphenated or be written as one word.

 Often the meaning of the compound can be guessed by knowing the meaning of the individual words.
 It is not always simple to detach collocations and compounds.